-The Energy Cost and Carbon Calculator mobile app allows you to compare heating system results side by side, on the go.
-Get it free for iOS and Android operating systems.
-The interactive Energy Calculator tool provides the same in-depth energy cost data as the mobile app.
+The mobile apps allow you to compare heating or water heating systems results side by side, on the go.
+Get them free for iOS and Android operating systems.
+The interactive tools provide the same in-depth energy cost data as the mobile apps.
 Start comparing systems now by exploring the module above.

-The energy cost and emissions estimates generated by the calculator are based on our comparative space heating and comparative water heating studies.
-Based on that methodology, the calculator provides suggested equipment efficiency ratings based on the regional climate and the typical decline in equipment efficiency that comes with normal use.
-Formulas that estimate efficiency decline over time are from the Department of Energy (DOE).
-Default values for energy prices are from 2013 state-level pricing data collected by the DOE's Energy Information Administration.
+The energy cost and emissions estimates generated by the calculators are based on our comparative space heating and comparative water heating studies.
+Based on that methodology, the calculators provide suggested equipment efficiency ratings based on the regional climate.
+Default values for energy prices are from 2015 state-level pricing data collected by the DOE's Energy Information Administration.

-Please note that the calculator is designed to assist users to compare propane systems against likely alternatives, such as oil or electric systems.
+Please note that the calculators are designed to assist users to compare propane systems against likely alternatives, such as oil or electric systems.
 The calculator is also meant to provide comparisons for homes in areas where propane is a common energy choice.
 Because propane is not typically used in areas where natural gas is available, the calculator does not offer natural gas as an energy option.

-For construction pros working with green buyers, the calculator also provides estimated CO2 emissions associated with the operation of the systems.
+For construction pros working with green buyers, the calculators also provide estimated CO2 emissions associated with the operation of the systems.

 Every 2,000 pounds (1 ton) of CO2 emissions avoided or eliminated is the equivalent to the CO2 emissions from 0.174 typical passenger cars driven for a year.
 Stated another way, the annual emissions from a passenger car are offset by every 5.76 tons of CO2 reduction.